-- Completion of our "Meaningful Membership Class" to give you an overview of what we believe and how memberships work its way out in our church (offered quarterly during our Sunday "Equipping Hour" at 8:45am: August, November, February, May)
+- Complete of our four "Meaningful Membership Classes" to give you an overview of what we believe and how memberships work its way out in our church (offered quarterly during our Sunday "Equipping Hour" at 8:45am: August, November, February, May)

-- Completion of our membership & baptism form.
+- Complete our membership & baptism form.
 You can print a GCBC Membership & Baptism Form here, or grab one at the kiosk at our Sunday services or any time during the week.
 Submit this to the church office whenever it is completed.

 - Membership interview.
 Upon completion of the first two steps, two of our pastor-elders will set up a time to meet with you so we may know how to shepherd you.

-- Finally, we welcome those who are new members of our church before the congregation, so that we can make a public affirmation of our commitment to one another as a church family, with its leadership church leadership, before the Lord.
+- Welcome.
+Finally, we love to welcome those who are new members of our church before the congregation, so that we can make a public affirmation of our commitment to one another as a church family, with its leadership church leadership, before the Lord.

 What happens when you become a member?